 While most US states’ wildlife authorities track game fishing records to some extent, we have to applaud Texas’ list for being especially thorough!
 The Texas Parks and Wildlife Foundation actually tracks the top 50 largest specimens of various types of game fish.
 This includes, of course, the largemouth bass.
 So, which angler tops the list, and how large was their respective catch?

-Amazingly, the current record for the largest largemouth bass ever caught in Texas has stood unbeaten since 1992.
+Amazingly, the record for the largest largemouth bass ever caught in Texas has stood unbeaten since 1992.
 That’s three decades and counting!
-The Lonestar State’s number-one bass weighed a gigantic 18.18 pounds and measured 25½ inches long.
-It was caught by angler Barry St. Clair on January 24th, 1992 at the Lake Fork Reservoir in eastern Texas.
+The Lonestar State’s former number-one bass weighed a gigantic 18.18 pounds and measured 25½ inches long.
+It was caught by angler Barry St. Clair on January 24, 1992, at the Lake Fork Reservoir in eastern Texas.

 Lake Fork is a notable fishing spot for a few reasons.
 For starters, it’s one of Texas’ largest lakes, measuring around 27,000 acres and covering Hopkins, Rains, and Wood counties.
 It’s home to a wide range of game fish, like catfish, bluegill, crappie, and several other black bass species.